 Experimental

 Chemicals.
 Nitric acid (99.995 % trace metals basis), sulfuric acid (Certified ACS grade), and sodium hydroxide (Certified ACS grade) were supplied by Fisher Scientific.
 Plutonium and americium nitrate were supplied by the National Nuclear Laboratory.
+The plutonium isotopic distribution of the plutonium nitrate and plutonium sulphate solutions were measured by mass spectrometry and corrected for subsequent radioactive decay of plutonium and ingrowth of 241Am (241Pu → 241Am + β− + ῡ, τ1/2 = 14.4 years).
+The calculated isotopic distributions of the stock solutions at the time of these experiments are given in SI Table 1.
 All chemicals were used as received without further purification.
 Ultra-pure water was used to make up all aqueous solutions.

 Actinide Solution Preparation.
-The composition of plutonium (Pu1–Pu33) and americium nitrate solutions (Am1–Am7) are detailed in Tables 1 and 2 of the Supporting Information (SI).
-Three series of plutonium experiments were performed: Pu1–Pu11 varied nitrate concentration between 0.1–1.3 mol dm−3 at approximately constant plutonium concentration (); Pu12–Pu29 varied plutonium concentration at and varied nitrate concentrations at approximately 2.5, 0.25 and 5 × 10−2 mol dm−3; Pu30–Pu33 maintained constant plutonium concentration () and varied nitric acid concentration between 0.1 – 6.0 mol dm−3.
+The composition of plutonium (Pu1–Pu33) and americium nitrate solutions (Am1–Am7) are detailed in Tables 2 and 3 of the Supporting Information (SI).
+Three series of plutonium experiments were performed: Pu1–Pu11 varied nitrate concentration between 0.1–1.3 mol dm−3 at approximately constant plutonium concentration (~50 mmol dm−3); Pu12–Pu29 varied plutonium concentration at 1.6, 1.6, and 160 mmol dm−3 and varied nitrate concentrations at approximately 2.5, 0.25 and 5 × 10−2 mol dm−3; Pu30–Pu33 maintained constant plutonium concentration (~0.24 mmol dm−3) and varied nitric acid concentration between 0.1 – 6.0 mol dm−3.
 Reducing the acidity below 1 mol dm−3 Haq+ tends to hydrolyse and precipitate plutonium, particularly below 0.1 mol dm−3 Haq+.
 For this reason, measurements for solutions with nitrate concentrations <0.8 mol dm−3 used solutions of plutonium sulphate in sulfuric acid with the appropriate nitrate concentration added.

 Plutonium nitrate solutions were prepared by small additions of concentrated nitric acid to diluted stock solutions of plutonium(IV) nitrate.
 Plutonium sulphate solutions were made by neutralising plutonium(IV) nitrate with sodium hydroxide solution to precipitate plutonium(IV) hydroxide.
 The precipitate was washed and dissolved in 2.2 mol dm−3 sulfuric acid (Pu1–Pu9) or 0.75 mol dm−3 sulfuric acid (Pu18–Pu29).
 The precipitation, washing, and dissolution steps were repeated.
 For experiments with mixed nitrate and sulphate solutions, small volumes of concentrated nitric and sulfuric acid were added to the plutonium sulphate solutions and diluted to the appropriate volume.
-The plutonium isotopic distribution of the plutonium nitrate and plutonium sulphate solutions were measured by mass spectrometry and corrected for subsequent radioactive decay of plutonium and ingrowth of 241Am (241Pu → 241Am + β− + ῡ, τ1/2 = 14.35 years).
-The calculated isotopic distributions of the stock solutions at the time of these experiments are given in SI Table 3.
 Americium solutions were prepared by dilution of an americium nitrate stock solution of purity >99 % 241Am (τ1/2 = 432.2 years, 5.637 MeV) with small volumes of concentrated nitric and sulfuric acid.
 Low nitrate concentration solutions (Am1–Am3) had 0.75 mol dm−3 sulfuric acid added for consistency with the corresponding plutonium experiments.
 In all cases the solutions were aerated and solution volumes were 0.5 mL except experiments Pu30–Pu33 and Am4–Am7 where 5 mL was used.